NoctisFF/dino-run-bot-opencv/README.md

 <img src="dino.gif">
 </p>

 A bot made to play a dinosaur game in Google Chrome's browser when offline.
 Made using Python 2.7

+### How to run:

+* Simply run the Game.py